nearform/titus/docs/devops/README.md

 ### Deploy Titus on AWS with Mira
 An example deployment of Titus to [AWS] is provided.
 The deployment is done using [Mira] and [Cdk].
 A full description of the deployment process can be find in the [titus-infra-aws-mira] package.

+### Deploy Titus on Azure with Terraform and Azure DevOps pipelines
+An example deployment of Titus to [Azure] is provided.
+The deployment is done using Terraform to build the infrastructure and Azure DevOps pipelines to configure CI and CD.
+Working examples of the pipelines can be found in the file azure-pipeline.yml located under each package folder.

 **Note:** CD workflow pipelines are expected to be adjusted or completely changed to fulfill project needs.